JetBrains/teamcity-documentation/topics/docker.md

 ```

 We recommend removing (or commenting out) the `Defaults requiretty` line from the `sudoers` file to prevent the [problem with `docker login`](https://youtrack.jetbrains.com/issue/TW-60990).

+## Building Multi-Arch Images

+The **other...** command allows you to execute any custom `docker ...` commands.
+For example, you can invoke [buildx](https://github.com/docker/buildx) commands to build multi-arch images.

+1. Add a new **Docker** runner to your build configuration.
+2. Switch its **Docker command** option to "other...".
+3. Type "buildx" in the **Command name** field and "create --use" in **Additional arguments for the command**.
+TeamCity will combine these fields into a single `docker buildx create --use` command.
+4. Repeat steps 1~3 to for each new command you want to execute.
+For example, you may want to add additional nodes (`docker buildx create --append --name mybuild <context_name>`) or call `docker buildx build <path> --platform linux/amd64,linux/arm64` to start building and image.

 <seealso>